Sustainability, maintenance & quality assurance

 For a sustained long-term use of VPs, the collection needs to reach a critical mass of users [Kolb 2009].
 It has to be tightly integrated into the mainstream curriculum because sidetrack add-ons usually do not survive [Casanova 2019].
 Leaders at universities must emphasize the importance of VPs and their lasting support [Djukic 2012].
 A VP integration also requires time to be established and mature.
 For instance Kolb et al. in retrospect judged that a 3-year period of the NetWoRM project was perhaps insufficient for successful implementation of the VPs in all centers [Kolb 2009].

 Finally, a sustainable use of VPs requires accountability [Botezatu 2010].
 There should be a mechanism to report feedback.
 Even the unsuccessful uses and less favorable events should be analyzed and conclusions drawn.
 Feedback can be collected using established or self-developed questionnaires.
 On the one hand, established tools usually are better validated and permit the results to be compared across different implementations.
 On the other hand, homegrown surveys can be tailored to the local needs.
 In the category of ready questionnaires, the eViP project has proposed two VP evaluation tools which were later on further developed and validated by Huwendiek and colleagues.
 One of them is a tool to measure the quality of VP for the purpose of fostering clinical reasoning [Huwendiek 2015].
 The other is a set of tools to evaluate the quality of VP curricular integration: a student questionnaire and reviewer checklist [Huwendiek 2009].
-Eventually, these tools have been adopted by iCoViP and are now available on the website and used in their collection evaluations.
+These tools have been adopted by iCoViP and are now available on our website together with the results of the pilot evauations.
 Sobocan and Klemenc-Ketis developed a psychometric tool to measure acceptability and attitudes of medical students towards the use of the VPs in the classroom [Sobocan 2016].
 Last but not least, Kleinheksel and Ritzhauptand developed an instrument to measure the adoption and integration of VPs in nursing education [Kleinheksel 2017].

 Besides questionnaires, it is also possible to use observational studies (ethnographic approach) to evaluate how students in small groups interact with VPs [Kulasegaram 2018, Edelbring 2018].
 When collecting verbal feedback on the VP use, Hirumi et al. suggest to first ask the students what went well in the VP before addressing problems.
 This helps in directing students’ emotions in a positive manner [Hirumi 2016].
 Formal usability studies may involve professional human-machine-interactions tools as eye movement trackers [Boeker 2006, Stevens 2006].
 It is also possible to analyze user activities based on VP system logs.
 This was described in more detail in the section on learning analytics.
 Lastly, it is of course possible to organize formal studies to explore the effectiveness of VPs in reaching desired learning outcomes in comparison to alternative methods (e.g. simulated patients, human patient simulators) or different VP design or implementation variants.
 Such evaluation may follow even a randomized controlled trial study and be published as research studies.
 Kononowicz et al. recently published a systematic review with meta-analysis of such studies [Kononowicz 2019].
 When you intend to advance your evaluation to the level of a research study do not forget to seek permission of an ethical review board.